-The curriculum offered by the College in 2019/20 spans all levels, from Entry to Level 3, and across all types of vocational and other provision.
+The curriculum offered by the College in 2020-21 spans all levels, from Pre-Entry to Level 4, and across all types of vocational and other provision.

-The launch of the College's new 3-year Strategic Plan underpins the curriculum plan which has been reviewed to reflect national and local priorities.
+The college's strategic plan underpins the curriculum plan which has been reviewed to reflect national and local priorities.
 The key focus for the College is "Excellence and Innovation" as well as "Employability and Future Careers" which are achieved through: